Jimmy Kennedy: Awards

 Kennedy won two Ivor Novello Awards for his contribution to music and received an honorary degree from the New University of Ulster.
 He was awarded the OBE in 1983.
 In 1997 he was posthumously inducted into the Songwriter's Hall of Fame.

 Death

-Kennedy died in Cheltenham on 6 April 1984, aged 81, and was interred in Taunton, Somerset.
+Kennedy died in Cheltenham on 6 April 1984, aged 81, and was interred in Taunton, Somerset, England.
 He was survived by two sons and a daughter.